Salesforce GitHub Integration: How to Set up a Sync in 6 Steps

 GitHub Salesforce integration

-GitHub and Salesforce are applications used by development and sales teams to manage their work and workflows better.
-These teams will benefit from automatically exchanging information through a GitHub Salesforce integration in order to have access to consistent and up-to-date business data.
+GitHub and Salesforce are applications used by development and sales teams to better manage their work and workflows.
+These teams will benefit from automatically exchanging information through a Salesforce GitHub integration in order to have access to consistent and up-to-date business data.

 In this guide, we will see how teams and organizations can benefit from GitHub Salesforce integration.
-We will also have a look at what factors to consider while choosing an integration technology.
+We will also look at what factors to consider when choosing integration technology.

 We’ll then study a step-by-step approach for implementing this integration.
-And lastly, we have a look at the most common use cases of a Salesforce GitHub integration.
+Lastly, we will look at the most common use cases of Salesforce GitHub integration.

 Note: For this guide, we are using an integration tool called Exalate.
 We will learn more about it as we proceed.